-21.5.1 The Bid Restriction established in Section 21.5 shall apply to Day-Ahead and real-time Energy Bids, Minimum Generation Bids, Decremental Bids, Price Cap Load Bids, Sink Price Cap Bids and real-time CTS Interface Bids , as applicable.
+21.5.1 The Bid Restriction established in Section 21.4 shall apply to Day-Ahead and real-time Energy Bids, Minimum Generation Bids, Decremental Bids, Price Cap Load Bids, Sink Price Cap Bids and real-time CTS Interface Bids , as applicable.
 All Suppliers and Demand Side Resources, whether External or Internal to the NYCA, shall be subject to a Bid Restriction for all Bids specified herein.

 21.5.2.
-The Bid Restriction shall not apply to Ancillary Services Bids, Start-Up Bids or to any other Bid that is not specified in Section 21.5.1.
+The Bid Restriction established in Section 21.4 shall not apply to Ancillary Services Bids, Start-Up Bids or to any other Bid that is not specified in Section 21.5.1, provided however a Bid floor of $0.00 shall apply to Regulation Capacity Bids and Regulation Movement Bids.
 This Attachment F does not supercede the reference level calculation rule or special mitigation procedures applicable to 10-Minute Non-Synchronized Reserve Bids under Sections 23.3.1.4.4 and 23.5.3 of Attachment H to this ISO Services Tariff.

-21.5.3
+21.5.3 The Bid Restriction established in Section 21.5.3.1 shall apply to the Regulation Movement Bid price which Bid Restriction shall be added to this Tariff Section before the tariff amendments required by Commission Order 755 are implemented.
+Following implementation of the Bid Restriction on the Regulation Movement Bid price, the Bid Restriction shall be the subject of a periodic, but no less frequent than annual, review by the Market Monitoring Unit, which review shall be presented to the ISO and to Market Participants.
+The review shall include, but not be limited to, an evaluation of whether an increase in the Bid Restriction established by Section 21.5.3.1, or its elimination, would provide incentives to raise offers for Regulation Movement substantially above levels that would be anticipated in an efficient market and whether the Bid Restriction prevents appropriate cost recovery.
+With its review, the Market Monitoring Unit shall recommend continuation, adjustment or elimination of the Regulation Movement Bid Restriction.
+The responsibilities of the Market Monitoring Unit that are addressed in this Section of Attachment F are also addressed in Section of Attachment O.

+21.5.3.1 The Bid Restriction on the Regulation Movement Bid Price shall be specified herein prior to the effective date of revisions to this Services Tariff as required by Order 755.

-Bid Restrictions shall not apply to Emergency External Purchases.
+21.5.4 Bid Restrictions shall not apply to Emergency External Purchases.
 Bids or Offers made in connection with External Emergency Purchases shall not establish market-clearing prices.